VooDoo Derby Dollz VooDoo Derby Dollz Roller Derby Association |

 As you are working on developing good relationships another way to foster good group dynamics is to identify strengths and weaknesses and assign group roles.
 For a new team that has not worked together, assigning roles can also help surface individual strengths and weaknesses.
 By simply assigning roles at the beginning of the project a team can quickly focus on the tasks.
 Everyone should be responsible for brain storming, problem solving and providing their experience and knowledge, but some roles are more generic and may or may not vary by task.
 Here are four roles that no team should be without:

+A Leader – In the event there is no clear chain of command, a team must be prepared to assign the role of leader.
+A leader can keep the team focused, mediate conflicts and ensure that individuals are held accountable.
 A note taker or scribe – again, a simple idea, but documenting every meeting is an important step in developing a productive team.
 A scribe can quickly get a team up to date with past notes so little time is wasted remembering where you left off.
 By documenting and distributing notes from each meeting, all members of the team will be equally informed.
+Lessons Learned tracker – Identify one person to track both positive and negative outcomes of meetings and projects.
+This individual can solicit input from other members.
+By documenting what everyone things went well and why and what did not go well and why, can keep a team productive by not repeating past mistakes.
+Devil’s Advocate – Teams need to embrace conflict and different points of view.
+By assigning a devil’s advocate, this person can freely bring up alternatives or objections, making the team more objective.

 [edit] Problems that hinder good group dynamics